Filton: Demographics

-Administration
+Governance

 Part of the Defence Equipment and Support building at Abbey Wood, Filton.
 The site employs over 13,000 people, managing procurement contracts for the Navy, the Army and the Air Force.

 Filton Town Council is a parish council made up of thirteen councillors and forming the first tier of local government.

-Filton was in Gloucestershire until 1974, when it became part of the newly formed county of Avon.
-When the Avon authority was abolished in 1996, the area became part of the unitary authority of South Gloucestershire and rejoined the ceremonial county of Gloucestershire.
+At the upper tier of local government, Filton is in South Gloucestershire, a unitary authority.
+For elections to South Gloucestershire Council, it has an electoral ward with the same name and boundaries as the parish.
+It elects two members the council.

 Filton is represented in the House of Commons by Claire Hazelgrove, Labour Member of Parliament for the constituency of Filton and Bradley Stoke.

-An electoral ward with the same name has the same boundaries as the parish, and elects two members of South Gloucestershire Council.
+Historically, Filton was in the Berkeley Hundred of Gloucestershire.
+In 1894 it became part of Chipping Sodbury rural district, which became the enlarged Sodbury rural district in 1935.
+In 1974, it became part of Northavon district in the newly formed county of Avon.
+When the Avon authority was abolished in 1996, the Northavon area became part of the new unitary authority of South Gloucestershire and rejoined the ceremonial county of Gloucestershire.